At a glance: my top 9 tips for visiting Etosha National Park, Namibia

 I really enjoyed driving this beauty across the Namibian landscape

-You are allowed to drive your own car through the park, which is the best way to experience it in my opinion.
-You can also book guided tours, but I’m fiercely independent and prefer my own wheels.
+Thankfully, yes, you are allowed to drive your own car through the park, which is by far the best way to experience it in my opinion.
+Compare prices and make secure bookings as I do through DiscoverCars.

 There are traffic signs throughout the park, so don’t be a douche and respect the rules.
 Most importantly, no offroading, no speeding, and no stupid ideas like feeding the animals.

-We also observed these peaceful giraffes from a safe distance and from the stable, solid and comfortable Toyota Hilux.
+We also observed these peaceful giraffes from a safe distance and from the stable, solid, and comfortable Toyota Hilux.

 Etosha is located in the north of Namibia, about 6 hours by car from the capital, Windhoek.
 Since all of Namibia’s best places to see are in the top half of the country, you’ll always be “close by”.